joshmarinacci/meowlang/blog4/blog4.md

 ```

 The body of a function is just a block.
 As we defined earlier, a block is a sequence of statements that returns the
 value of the last one.
-This implicit return means we don't need to have an explicit `return` keyword.
+This implicit return means we don't need to have a `return` keyword.
 The code
 above will return 1 plus the z argument.
-This is the grammar update for function definitions.
+This is the grammar update for function definitions in `grammar.ohm`.

 ```